bockstaller/europarl-crawler/README.md

 8. Build the documentation by running `pipenv run docs_html` or `pipenv run docs_pdf`.
 The resulting documentation is stored in `./docs/_build/...`.
 For PDF a local `pdfTex` installation is necessary.

-8. Install Git hooks.
-They help you to execute tasks before your code is committed (see [Working with Git](#working-with-git)).
-Learn more about pre-commit in the [official docs](https://pre-commit.com/). ([Installation](https://pre-commit.com/#installation) and [Activation](https://pre-commit.com/#3-install-the-git-hook-scripts) are described here) In our case they are used to make sure that the application code is well formatted using [black](https://github.com/psf/black)/[autopep8](https://github.com/hhatto/autopep8), has no syntax errors using [flake8](https://gitlab.com/pycqa/flake8) and that the dependency imports are well sorted using [isort](https://github.com/PyCQA/isort).
-The pre-commit instructions are given by the `.pre-commit-config.yaml`.
-Any isort specific settings are given by the `.isort.cfg` file.
+9. Install Git hooks.
+[Installation](https://pre-commit.com/#installation) and [Activation](https://pre-commit.com/#3-install-the-git-hook-scripts) are described here.

-9. Use the CLI to run the crawler.
+10. Use the CLI to run the crawler.
 Use `eurocli --help` to get guidance.

 **Note:** To deactivate the environment again, run `pipenv run env_down` to tear down the elasticsearch and postgres services.
 An d run `deactivate` to leave the Python virtual environment.